 S

 Search Engine Algorithm: A unique formula that search engines use to determine the significance of a web page.
-Many factors are taken into consideration in an algorithm, such as the relevance of the content on the web page, backlinks, how well the web page is optimized, its credibility, etc. Each search engine has its own algorithm and they constantly change and update.
+Many factors are considered in an algorithm, such as the relevance of the content on the web page, backlinks, how well the web page is optimized, its credibility, etc. Each search engine has its own algorithm, which is constantly changing and updating.

 Search Engine Optimization (SEO): Optimizing your website and strategy to gain higher rankings in the organic search engine results.

-Search Engine Results Page (SERP): The page of results you see after conducting a search in a search engine such as Google.
+Search Engine Results Page (SERP): The page of results you see after searching in a search engine such as Google along the search journey.

 Search Engine: A website that allows users to search the internet for specific information by entering keywords.